 4.3 Employee Assistance Program (EAP)

-Scope: Primarily available to SPA employees with permanent appointments (on a self-referred or supervisor-referred basis) and to their immediate family members.
+Scope: Primarily available to SHRA employees with permanent appointments (on a self-referred or supervisor-referred basis) and to their immediate family members.
 However, any university employee may use this program on a request basis.

 Purpose: Explains the WSSU Employee Assistance Program.